MrBrezina/context-sensitive-visual-similarity/README.md

 - preprocessing the raw data from the studies
 - statistical analysis of the data
 - comparisons of the results between typefaces

+## Licence

+All content of this repository is available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).